Global Anomalies on the Hilbert Space: Introduction and Summary

 Also, while the untwisted Hilbert spaces $\mathcal H_{X}$ are well-defined, $(-1)^{F_L}$ and $(-1)^F$ do not commute on $\mathcal H_\text R$

 For $\nu$ even $\mathcal H_{X}$ and $\mathcal H^g_{X}$ are properly graded and $[(-1)^{F_L},(-1)^F]=0$.

 \item The $\nu=2\mod 4$ and $\nu=4\mod 8$ layers are not visible on the Hilbert space as an anomalous realization of symmetry or a projective representation.
-Indeed reducing the $H^3$ class in (\ref{eq:boso2}) on the circle produces a trivial class in $H^2(\mathbb Z_2,U(1))$, signaling that there are no nontrivial projective representations of $\mathbb Z_2$ in $\mathcal H_{X}$ or $\mathcal H^g_{X}$.
-We note, however, that the anomaly $\nu=4\mod 8$ can be detected by measuring the spin of states in the twisted Hilbert spaces $\mathcal H^g_{X}$, and we indeed show that the theory with $\nu=4\mod 8$ Majorana fermions has this anomaly by computing the spin of states in $\mathcal H^g_{X}$.
+Indeed reducing the $H^3$ class in~\eqref{eq:boso2} on the circle produces a trivial class in $H^2(\mathbb Z_2,U(1))$, signaling that there are no nontrivial projective representations of $\mathbb Z_2$ in $\mathcal H_{X}$ or $\mathcal H^g_{X}$.
+We note, however, that the anomaly can be detected by measuring the spin of states in the twisted Hilbert spaces $\mathcal H^g_{X}$ (see e.g.~\cite{Lin:2019kpn} for a similar discussion for bosonic systems).
+In an anomalous theory this spin has a fractional part, which means that the rotation symmetry is realized projectively.

 \end{itemize}